bvasko/bvasko/README.md

 ### Hi there 👋

-### I'm an experienced fullstack developer with a passion for fun, usable interfaces
+### I'm a senior front-end developer with a passion for usability and performance

-#### Here are some things I'm good at
-Typescript  • Javascript

 📕 **Libraries / Frameworks:**
-React • Redux • Angular • Bootstrap • Material UI •Jquery
+React • Redux • Angular

 🔧 **Tools:**
 Jest • Cypress • Webpack • NPM • Yarn • Git • Postman  • Figma